 Now you have made your overdraft as cheap as possible you should focus on paying it off as quickly as you can.

-It is always worth looking at your options and finding out if you can get a more competitive deal on your current account.
-There is no point in moving your overdraft to a new account unless you are sure you are getting a better deal for your money.
+It's worth looking at your options to find out if you can get a more competitive deal on your current account.
+There's no point in moving your overdraft to a new account unless you're sure the new deal is better.

 Even if you find the perfect bank account to move your overdraft to, there is no guarantee you will be able to do so.